PIEFoundry/Polymer-Microelectrode-Array/Protocols/Subprotocols/SubProtocol_Etch Mask Lithography.md

 9. Develop
     1. Develop wafer in shallow bath of 726 MIF developer for approximately 75 seconds
-    2. Development time is dependent on area of exposed features and will vary between mask-sets
+    <br> a.
+Development time is dependent on area of exposed features and will vary between mask-sets
-    3. Immediately rinse in DI water bath and rinse 3× in water
+    2. Immediately rinse in DI water bath and rinse 3× in water
-    4. Blow dry with N<sub>2</sub>
+    3. Blow dry with N<sub>2</sub>

 10. Inspect
     1. Inspect under compound microscope with yellow light filter